dntkm/Pumpsix.github.io/README.md

 ### Alert Messages

 Monophase provides some predefined classes to specify different levels of **alert messages**.
 In order of tone from light to heavy, they are: `message-info`, `message-warning`, and `message-danger`.
 You may add it to single elements like a `<p>`, or to a parent if there are multiple elements to show.

-### Alignment

-Monophase also provides some predefined classes to specify the alignment of HTML elements—e.g. images.
-They are `align-center`, `align-left`, and `align-right`.

 ### Google Analytics 4